- Energy-efficient living

 Swimming pools, spas and pool pumps

 Swimming pools and spas are great for cooling off on a summer's day.
 They're also big energy and water guzzlers.
-In fact, for a typical home, maintaining an in-ground pool can account for up to 30 per cent of a household's energy bills and a pool pump can be the largest user of electricity in a home—sometimes using more energy than your washing machine, clothes dryer and dishwasher combined.
+In fact, for a typical home, maintaining an in-ground pool can account for up to 30% of a household's energy bills and a pool pump can be the largest user of electricity in a home—sometimes using more energy than your washing machine, clothes dryer and dishwasher combined.

 The main use of energy is for pumping water through the filter to keep your pool water clean and safe.
 Heating your pool, cleaning appliances, pool lights and chlorine or saltwater sanitation treatment systems all require additional energy.
 How you use and maintain your equipment will also contribute to your energy consumption and costs.
-Swimming pools feature in 12 per cent of Australian households so smart management will make a big difference to reducing household energy and water use.
+Swimming pools feature in 12% of Australian households so smart management will make a big difference to reducing household energy and water use.

 Remember, it's your responsibility to ensure your home pool or spa is safe for everyone and minimises the risk of young children drowning.
 Ensure your pool and spa complies with safety and fencing regulations in your state or territory, and carry out regular checks to minimise the risk of accidents.

-The Royal Life Saving Society Make it Safe – Portable Pool Safety campaign has translated fact sheets in Arabic, Greek, Italian, Chinese and Vietnamese.
+The Royal Life Saving Society Make it Safe – Portable Pool Safety campaign has translated fact sheets in Arabic, Greek, Italian, Traditional Chinese and Vietnamese.
 The fact sheets contain questions and answers with an easy to use checklist.